linrongbin16/commons.nvim/docs/install.md

 # Install

-!> Embedding source code is the recommend way to install this library, both [LuaRocks](https://luarocks.org/) and Neovim plugin managers cannot guarantee they handle the version confliction issue correctly, which brings potential exceptions in runtime.
+!> Embedding source code is the recommend way to install this library, since both [LuaRocks](https://luarocks.org/) and Neovim plugin managers cannot guarantee they handle the version confliction issue correctly, which brings potential exceptions in runtime.
 See below.

-## The Version Confliction Issue
+> **Version Conflict Issue**
+>

-For example now we have two plugins `A` and `B`, they both depend on the `commons` library, but on different versions, say `v2.1.0` and `v3.4.3`.
+> For example now we have two plugins `A` and `B`, they both depend on the `commons` library, but on different versions, say `v2.1.0` and `v3.4.3`.
+>

-The major version means there're some break changes, say `commons.path.parent` API behavior is different on `v2.x` and `v3.x`.
+> The major version means there're some break changes, say `commons.path.parent` API behavior is different on `v2.x` and `v3.x`.
 And it just happened both `A` and `B` are using this API.
+>

-We expect `A` use `commons-v2.1.0` and `B` use `commons-v3.4.3`, but when `A` and `B` use LuaRocks or Neovim plugin managers to depend `commons` library, the package manager cannot guarantee such behavior, e.g. the `commons` library version is uncertain, thus bring potential exceptions in runtime.
+> We expect `A` use `commons-v2.1.0` and `B` use `commons-v3.4.3`, but when `A` and `B` use LuaRocks or Neovim plugin managers to depend `commons` library, the package manager cannot guarantee such behavior, e.g. the `commons` library version is uncertain, thus bring potential exceptions in runtime.

 ## Embed Source Code